 The Māori protest movements that emerged in the 1960s and flourished in the succeeding decades formed against a background of international and national surges in protest activity.
 Anti-war, indigenous rights, black consciousness and women’s rights movements all emerged during this period.
-Māori protest movements were influenced by all these activities, but they were also informed by awareness not only of historical injustices, but also the methods used historically by tīpuna (ancestors) to protest.
+Māori protest movements were influenced by all these activities, but they were also informed by awareness of historical injustices and the methods used by tīpuna to protest about them.

-In the 19th century Māori also protested against taxes on dogs.
+In the late 19th century Māori also protested against council taxes on dogs.
 At times they were imprisoned for failing to pay.
-In 1898 a protest led to the ‘dog tax war’, in which a group of northern Māori took up arms in the Hokianga and were arrested.
+In 1898 a protest led to the ‘dog tax war’, in which a group of Hokianga Māori took up arms and were arrested.

-Petitioning Parliament was a common method of protest and Māori sent numerous petitions representing land grievances to Parliament.
-A number of deputations went to England to try and present their grievances to the reigning monarch.
+Petitioning Parliament was a common method of protest and Māori sent numerous petitions about land grievances to Parliament.
+A number of deputations went to England to try to present their grievances to the monarch.

 In the 1950s and 1960s protests against government actions tended to be low-key and conservative.
 The Māori Women’s Welfare League and New Zealand Māori Council wrote letters, organised petitions, made public statements and sent deputations to government officials.
 By the late 1960s a younger group of Māori activists was more likely to march, picket, demonstrate and organise occupations.
-Civil disobedience was considered an option.
-Rather than fearing arrest, many of the younger activists saw it as part of the range of options for protest.
+Civil disobedience was now seen as an option, despite the risk of arrest.